504 - Student Health & Safety

 504.11-R - Regulations Regarding Student Special Health Services

-Some students require special health services to participate in their educational program.
-These students will receive special health services in conjunction with their educational program.
+Some students who require special education need special health services in order to participate in the educational program.
+These students will receive special health services in accordance with their Individualized Health Plan (IHP).

 Assignment and Delegation: Occurs when licensed health personnel, in collaboration with the education team, determine the special health services to be provided and the qualifications of individuals performing the health services.
 Primary consideration is given to the recommendation of the licensed health personnel.
 Each designation considers the student’s special health service.
-The rationale for the designation is documented.
-If the designation decision of the team differs from the licensed health professional, team members may file a dissenting opinion.
+The rationale in accordance with licensed practice for the designation is documented.
+If the designation decision of the team differs from the licensed health professional, team members may file a dissenting opinion in the student’s education record.

 Co-Administration: The eligible student’s participation in the planning, management, and implementation of the student’s special health service and demonstration of proficiency to licensed health personnel.